 Section 4 provides details about the syntax used in the TDM.

-Section 5 discusses security considerations for the TDM.
+Section 5 discusses a CCSDS XML schema for the TDM, and how to create an XML instantiation of a TDM.

 Annex A provides a normative list of approved values for selected TDM Metadata Section keywords.

+Annex B provides an Implementation Conformance Statement (ICS) for the TDM.

-Annex B lists a number of items that should be covered in interagency ICDs prior to exchanging TDMs on a regular basis.
+Annex C lists a number of items that should be covered in interagency ICDs prior to exchanging TDMs on a regular basis.
 There are several statements throughout the document that refer to the desirability or necessity of such a document; this annex consolidates all the suggested ICD items in a single list.

-Annex C is a list of abbreviations and acronyms applicable to the TDM.

 Annex D shows how various tracking scenarios can be accommodated using the TDM, via several examples.

 Annex E contains a list of informative references.